duckfromdiscord/awesome-maloja/README.md

 [podman](https://podman.io/get-started) - A more secure alternative to Docker that is compatible with existing Containerfiles. maloja is compatible with Docker and you can use the same image.

+## Compatibility
+This section describes ways to modify existing programs to work with maloja by redirecting already working scrobble clients to its recreated API endpoints like Audioscrobbler and Listenbrainz.

+[Logitech Media Server plugin](https://forums.slimdevices.com/forum/user-forums/3rd-party-software/109857-maloja-scobbler-support-with-modified-audioscrobbler-plugin) - A modification you can make to Logitech Media Server to scrobble to maloja's Audioscrobbler API endpoint.

 ## Frontends and Vizualizers

 [mljboard](https://github.com/mljboard/mljboard) - My maloja discord bot.
 WIP.
 You can link your maloja server to this bot through commands and you can show off the scrobble count for your favorite artists, albums, and tracks.